icculus/mojoshader/README.md

 profiles, and (optionally) basic glue to rendering APIs to abstract the management of the shaders at runtime.

-Work is in progress to allow MojoShader to work as a replacement stack for the D3DX shader tools.
-The library already provides a preprocessor and an assembler to generate bytecode from low-level source, and construction of a full HLSL compiler is in progress.

 The library is meant to be statically linked to an application (just add a few .c files and headers to your build), allows the app to optionally specify an allocator, and is thread safe (although OpenGL itself is not).